Authorization

 Register Policy

-A common mistake, is that sometimes you may define a policy, but you don't attach it to a model in your app/Providers/AuthServiceProvider.php
+A common mistake is that sometimes you may define a policy, but you don't attach it to a model in your app/Providers/AuthServiceProvider.php

 See documentation.